Creating 1,000 new school places in Leeds

 "It is great to be involved in creating this new school, creating 1000 much needed school places for the local community."

-The new school aims to complete in 2020 and will provide much needed places for the local community.
 The Department for Education recently found that an estimated 2,497 extra primary school places and 2,287 secondary school places are needed in Leeds by September 2021.